 M.02.07.02.07 / M.158

 The temperature has fallen suddenly.
-I made a reconnaissance to discover what was happening.
+I conducted a reconnaissance to discover what was happening.
 Marmots are in hiding.
-I suppose that several have walled up their burrows even today.
+I suppose that several have walled up their Burrows even today.

 M.02.07.03.01 / M.159